-Eligible provisional license holders may be awarded up to \$25,000 award which may be used for fee waivers, direct grants, or both.
+Eligible provisional license holders may be awarded up to \$25,000 award which may be used for fee relief related to CEQA compliance and review, direct grants, or both.

 - The grant calls for the prioritization of locally designated Equity operators with State Provisional licenses.
 To this end the County will allocate 25% of Direct Grant funding (\$1.2M) exclusively to verified local or State licensed Equity Operators.
 The remaining 75% of Direct Grant funding (\$3.6M), will be available for both equity and non-equity applicants and will be processed and distributed in the order they are received. - 2.
-LJAGP awards may be comprised of direct grants, fee waivers, or both.
-Fee waivers may be applied for and awarded as a part of the total grant budget and will be paid directly to the local permitting agency after submission of the appropriate fee waiver forms.
-Direct grants may be issued as a part of the total grant budget after the approval of a complete application submitted to the MCD on forms, and in a format, prescribed by the MCD.
+LJAGP awards may be comprised of direct grant items, eligible fee relief, or both.
+Fee relief may be applied for and awarded as a part of the total grant budget and will be paid directly to the local permitting agency after submission of the appropriate fee relief forms.
+Direct grants may be issued as a part of the total grant budget after the approval of a complete application submitted to the MCD on forms, and in a format prescribed by the MCD.